-LOD 216 Strategic Management Principles and the Challenges of Complex Systems (3 credits)
+BUS 8421 Strategic Management Principles (3 credits)

 This course provides students with a holistic view and understanding of how different types of organizations manage the dynamics of strategy and policy formulation, implementation, and evaluation in order to respond to changes in both internal and external environmental dynamics and develop sustainable competitive advantage.
 The course considers the strategic choice options for managers, and looks at the concepts of complexity and complex adaptive systems within the lens of organizational dynamics.